Schubert puzzles and integrability I: invariant trilinear forms: The general construction

 Checking the first two conditions is straightforward from the Gram matrices.
 The third is much more tedious, and for $d=3$ results in the crystal pictured after lemma \ref{lem:greend3}.
 (Note that the crystal of a minuscule representation is particularly simple -- given two weights $\lambda$, $\lambda+\alpha$ where $\alpha$ is a simple root, there is a directed edge $\lambda \to \lambda+\alpha$.) \junk{ Within that crystal we find the $(a,a',b,b')$-subcrystal with high weight $\vf_2$, and the $(a,a')$-subcrystal with high weight $\vf_1$.
 (The parenthetical comment came from brute force computer search.) } \junk{AK: I think what remains is to write the simple roots as combinations of $(\vf_i)$, up to multiples of $\nu$ and $\tau\nu$.} \end{proof}

-In fact the conditions on the simple system in theorem \ref{thm:classif} make the choice of the first seven simple roots unique; alas, there is no choice for the eighth that would make $\vf_4$ fundamental.
+In fact the conditions on the simple system in theorem \ref{thm:classif} make the choice of the first seven simple roots unique; alas, there is no choice for the eighth that would make $\vf_4$ a fundamental weight. \rem[gray]{true but misleading -- only if we insist on natural embeddings $d$ into $d+1$ does this problem arise.}

 \junk{Old, separate versions.

 \begin{prop} For $d=1,2,3,4$ these matrices are positive definite of determinant $3,4,3,1$ respectively, and the even lattices they define are\footnote{ David Speyer points out that the corresponding cluster varieties are $Gr_3(\CC^n)$ for $n=5,6,7,8$; for $n>8$ these varieties are still cluster, but of infinite type \cite{JScott}.
 This seems likely to be connected to the fact that these matrices are almost (and have the same determinants as) the crossing matrices of the standard projections of the torus knots $T(3,n)$ \cite{oeis131027}, from whose projections are built these cluster varieties in \cite{ShendeTWZ}.
 For another mysterious connection, note that the number of positive roots of $A_2,D_4,E_6,E_8$ is three times the number of indecomposable preprojective modules for the $A_1,A_2,A_3,A_4$ quivers \cite{GLSprep}, a bit of numerology that does not seem to have been observed before. } the root lattices $A_2,D_4,E_6,E_8$. \end{prop}